jhutchins/writting/p2pc/README.md

 * Fastest possible abort in the abort case.
 * Fastest possible commit in success
-* No need to central commit controller
+* No need for central commit controller